opensearch-project/sql/docs/dev/Pagination.md

 There are two typical use cases of cursor:

-* In the absence of cursor they are limited by the max of 10000 documents by Elasticsearch by default.
+* In the absence of cursor they are limited by the max of 10000 documents by OpenSearch by default.
 The max number fo results could be changed using `index.max_result_window` setting on index level.
 Since the number of docs for an index can vary, the user would not know unless they see inconsistent result, and they have to change this setting manually which is not a very good experience.
 * Interaction with SQL plugin via Kibana or other web interfaces to skim through only the first few pages of a large result set.
 * Integration with BI tools or other batch processing program via JDBC/ODBC driver to load full result set for analysis.